KellzCodes/Java-Practice/Foundations/3. Classes and Objects/README.md

 Anything we can do in our ```main()``` method, we can do in other methods!
 All of the Java tools you know, like the math and comparison operators, can be used to make interesting and useful methods.

+Example code can be found in the [Methods-Defining Methods](https://github.com/keldavis/Java-Practice/tree/master/Foundations/3.%20Classes%20and%20Objects/Methods-Defining%20Methods) folder.

 ### Calling Methods

 Great!
 When we add the ```startEngine()``` method to the ```Car``` class, it becomes available to use on any ```Car``` object.
 We can do this by *calling* the method on the ```Car``` object we created, for example.